BChharaw/MSE446-Final-Project/README.md

 For ESC 50 (noise files) we used the entire dataset, and for LibriSpeech we used the train-clean-100 subset.
 Datasets can be found by following the instructions at https://github.com/karolpiczak/ESC-50 and https://www.openslr.org/12 respectively.

+A small toy dataset is already included such that the model can be run out of the box however for the results in our report we use the above linked datasets.
+Routing to pull from a different folder can be found in config.json

 ### 5. Done!
 You're ready to run our 3 main scripts as described in the readme below:
 (1) preprocess.py (2) train.py (3) eval.py
+All edits, if any, should be made to config.json as 1, 2, and 3 are designed to run without and user file edits

+Note we use wandb so wandb login {insert wandb api key} may be required in terminal if don't have it setup already on your local machine.
+This is simple as creating an account, and pasting the API key found in settings.
 ## 1. Project Structure

 ```